 New 4.
 Expand Early ECEAP (birth to three ECEAP) program.
-ECEAP (pronounced "e-cap") = Early Childhood Education and Assistance Program Budget Ask comprehensive, childcare partnership model for high-need chiclassroom and family support services.
-Early ECEAP is modeled Budget request: Expand the Early ECEAP (also known as birth to three ECEAP) program, a comprehensive, childcare partnership model for high-need children 0-3 who need both classroom and family support services.
-Early ECEAP is modeled after the federal Early Head Legislative Policy Start childcare partnership program that has been shown to reduce families' involvement with child protective services (CPS).
-It combines robust trauma-informed approaches with children and parents with high quality early learning.
+(Link to detail, page 34) ECEAP (pronounced "e-cap") = Early Childhood Education and Assistance Program \$\$-\$\$\$ Budget request: Expand the Early ECEAP (also known as birth to three ECEAP) program, a comprehensive, childcare partnership model for high-need children 0-3 who need both Budget Ask classroom and family support services.
+Early ECEAP is modeled after the federal Early Head Start childcare partnership program that has been shown to reduce families' involvement with Legislative child protective services (CPS).
+It combines robust trauma-informed approaches with children Policy and parents with high quality early learning.
 Policy request: Enact a policy change to allow continued eligibility for Working Connections Child Care (WCCC), our state's childcare subsidy program, for ECEAP/Early ECEAP, counting the intensive family partnership requirement as 'work activity.'
-Recommended by the Prenatal through Five Relational Health (P5RH) Subgroup Legacy 5.
+Recommended by the Prenatal through Five Relational Health (P5RH) Subgroup 5.
 Provide school-based behavioral health funding for school districts.
-Legacy\$\$\$\$\$\$Provide funding directly to local education agencies (LEAs) to plan, coordina school-based supports that address the emergent mental health crises in th populations, specifically targeting funding for LEAs who have not been able for recognition, initial screening, and response to emotional or behavioral d Provide funding directly to local education agencies (LEAs) to plan, coordinate, and/or provide school-based supports that address the emergent mental health crises in their student populations, specifically targeting funding for LEAs who have not been able to develop a plan for recognition, initial screening, and response to emotional or behavioral distress as required by RCW 28A.320.127 .
-Recommended by the School-based Behavioral Health and Suicide Prevention (SBBHSP) Subgroup health field Fund House Bill 1724 stipend program for recent graduates in the behavioral health field.
-Budget Ask they were directed to establish per HB 17 Allocate funds to the Washington State Department of Health (DoH) for the stipend program they were directed to establish per HB 1724 4 and amend statute as necessary to activate other models if recommended.
-Legislative Policy Other emerging models to enable individuals to complete the necessary hours to obtain their credential include expanding the school social worker proviso 5 that was included in the 2023-25 budget and contracting directly with behavioral health professionals to provide supervision so individuals seeking supervision don't have to pay out of pocket for this service.
+Legacy (Link to detail, page 36) \$\$\$ Provide funding directly to local education agencies (LEAs) to plan, coordinate, and/or provide school-based supports that address the emergent mental health crises in their student Budget Ask populations, specifically targeting funding for LEAs who have not been able to develop a plan for recognition, initial screening, and response to emotional or behavioral distress as required by RCW 28A.320.127.
+Recommended by the School-based Behavioral Health and Suicide Prevention (SBBHSP) Subgroup 6.
+Fund House Bill 1724 stipend program for recent graduates in the behavioral New health field.
+(Link to detail, page 38) \$\$\$ Allocate funds to the Washington State Department of Health (DOH) for the stipend program they were directed to establish per HB 17244 and amend statute as necessary to activate other Budget Ask models if recommended.
+Legislative Other emerging models to enable individuals to complete the necessary hours to obtain their Policy credential include expanding the school social worker proviso5 that was included in the 2023-25 budget and contracting directly with behavioral health professionals to provide supervision so individuals seeking supervision don't have to pay out of pocket for this service.
 These alternative models may be lower cost and lower in administrative burden or could combine with the stipend program to broaden access to a wider pool of recent graduates.
-Recommended by the Workforce & Rates (W&R) Subgroup Legacy 7.
-Deliver and sustain approved funding for BH360 (formerly Parent Portal). (tied with next recommendation) \$-\$\$ Budget Ask Fund development of BH360, previously known as the Parent Portal, by amen budget proviso to use state funds for this purpose instead of the federal Ment Grant (MHBG) funds currently specified in the budget.
-Federal regulations pre- Fund development of BH360, previously known as the Parent Portal, by amending the 2023 budget proviso to use state funds for this purpose instead of the federal Mental Health Block Grant (MHBG) funds currently specified in the budget.
-Federal regulations prevent the use of MBHG funds for early intervention services like BH360, which are essential for preventing behavioral health conditions from escalating. - 1 BH 360 is a one-stop resource for families and caregivers of youth with behavioral health challenges.
+Recommended by the Workforce & Rates (W&R) Subgroup 7.
+Deliver and sustain approved funding for BH360 (formerly Parent Portal).
+Legacy (tied with next recommendation) (Link to detail, page 39) \$-\$\$ Fund development of BH360, previously known as the Parent Portal, by amending the 2023 budget proviso to use state funds for this purpose instead of the federal Mental Health Block Budget Ask Grant (MHBG) funds currently specified in the budget.
+Federal regulations prevent the use Legislative of MBHG funds for early intervention services like BH360, which are essential for preventing behavioral health conditions from escalating.
+Policy BH 360 is a one-stop resource for families and caregivers of youth with behavioral health challenges.
 The design and implementation of the website will deliver educational content and information to help families access programs and providers statewide.
-To remain relevant, BH360 will require sustained funding to update and expand content regularly.
-Recommended by the Youth and Young Adult Continuum of Care (YYACC) Subgroup
+To remain relevant,